ZainAalabidin/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 0x0D-SQL_introduction
-Description\n
+Description
-What you should learn from this project:\n
+What you should learn from this project:

 What’s a database
 What’s a relational database